What are Chia seeds?

 In addition, in spite of some sources saying that chia seeds are rich in B vitamins and vitamin C, I have been unable to locate evidence to back this up.
 Feel free to comment below if you are aware of a source that corroborates this.

 Is it all sounding too good to be true?
 Well let's have a look at the flip side: Are there any side effects from eating chia seeds?

 - Bloating: As with all soluble fiber, including flax seeds, chia seeds may cause bloating.
-This is because fiber, by definition is not digestible by us, but is passed to our gut, where gut bacteria feast on it.
-As they eat it, they excrete gases which make us bloat.
-If you have a healthy gut flora, then chances of bloating are reduced.
+This is because fiber, by definition, is not digestible by us, but is passed to our gut, where gut bacteria feast on it.
+As they eat it, they excrete gases that make us bloat.
+If you have healthy gut flora, then chances of bloating are reduced.
 Some people are more sensitive to bloating than others.
 Another possible reason for bloating from chia seeds is that if you don't wash them down with enough water, they can actually cause constipation, rather than relieve it.
 So it's really important to drink your 8 glasses of water a day if you're having chia seeds or flax seeds.

 - Lowers Blood Pressure further in hypotensives: If you've already got low blood pressure, some people say it's risky to take something which can lower blood pressure further.
 I think it all depends on just how low your blood pressure is, to decide if it's a risk to lower it further.
 If your blood pressure is low-to-normal, I would suspect there is little risk.
 More care needs to be taken if your blood pressure is well below normal range.
 I would also imagine this applies to all food sources containing high omega 3 content including flax seeds and fish oil.